UAE National Day break: Dh2,500 packages, group trips popular among young travellers

 According to one agent, many youngsters are choosing to travel, especially since the Covid pandemic.
 “From our personal experience the younger generations prioritise travel,” said Muhammed Azeer, CEO of The Road Tales.
 “Many lean towards group trips for budget reasons.
 Group trips allow individuals to split costs for accommodations, transportation, and activities, making travel more affordable.”

 He said they also seek out the best rates.
 “Their spendings varies widely depending on the destination and type of trip,” he said.
-“They favor more budget-friendly options approximately Dh2500 for a trip.
-Many look for affordable accommodations, often seek out travel packages that offer good deals on flights and activities.”
+“They favour more budget-friendly options, priced at approximately Dh2,500 for a trip.
+Many look for affordable accommodations, often seeking out travel packages that offer good deals on flights and activities.”

-Komal Shandil, General Manager of Go Kite Travels said that their willingness to travel is an indication that Gen Z-ers value the experiences.
+Komal Shandil, General Manager of Go Kite Travels, said that their willingness to travel is an indication that Gen Z-ers value experiences.
 “On average, they’re will to spend anywhere between Dh2,500 and Dh5,000 on their trips, depending on where they’re headed and how long they plan to stay,” she said.
-“It’s a testament to their adventurous spirit, desire to create lasting memories and also to engage their social media audience.
+“It’s a testament to their adventurous spirit, desire to create lasting memories and also to engage their social media audience."

 Most youngsters pick destinations based on the experiences they offer.
 “Popular choices include Thailand and Bali for their beach and wellness offerings, Georgia and Azerbaijan for its scenic landscapes and outdoor adventures, Istanbul and Cappadocia in Turkey for cultural immersion, and Maldives for budget-friendly beach getaways,” said Ashiya.